Helen McCarthy: Background

-She has also been a guest speaker at the University of Maryland, and at Akita International University.
-She is a founder member of the Fandom and NeoMedia Studies Association (FANS), gave the keynote address at their inaugural conference, and spoke at their first Japanese symposium at Yamanashi Gakuin in 2017.
+She has also been a guest speaker at the University of Maryland and at Akita International University.
+She is a founding member of the Fandom and NeoMedia Studies Association (FANS), gave the keynote address at their inaugural conference, and spoke at their first Japanese symposium at Yamanashi Gakuin in 2017.

-McCarthy is interested in the many crossing points and influences between anime, manga and other arts.
+McCarthy is interested in the many crossing points and influences between anime, manga, and other arts.
 Manga Cross-Stitch, a guide to using the visual grammar of anime and manga to create original needlework designs, appeared in 2009.
-Artist Steve Kyte provided many of the designs in the book, the rest being created by McCarthy.
+Artist Steve Kyte provided many of the designs in the book, with the rest being created by McCarthy.
 She has since expanded her needlework activities with workshops for the Japan Foundation and at conventions.
 Her interest in the history and artistic potential of textiles led to contributions to the Future Beauty: 30 Years of Japanese Fashion exhibition at the Barbican, including a catalogue essay, and to presentations on the history of cosplay.
 She worked with choreographer Sidi Larbi Cherkaoui and his team on TeZuKa at Sadler's Wells in 2011, and on Pluto at the Barbican in 2017 and in European City of Culture Leeuwarden in 2018.
-Also in 2018, she presented on 2.5D Theatre at the Daiwa Japan Foundation alongside Alexandra Rutter of Whole Hog Theatre.
+In 2018, she also presented on 2.5D Theatre at the Daiwa Japan Foundation alongside Alexandra Rutter of Whole Hog Theatre.

-A firm believer that artistic and creative talent can be developed and enjoyed by everyone, she has edited two how-to-draw manuals for Flame Tree Press.

-Provoked by copyright infringement of her work in 2010, she has spoken and blogged about the impact of intellectual property theft on authors, and on creators' rights to decide how, when and where their work will be published.
-She supports legitimate sharing through Creative Commons.